cjungmann/raspi/README.md

     ~~~.sh
     $ touch ssh
     ~~~

   - Optional: Change the hostname.
 The default hostname, *raspberrypi* may cause confusion if there are multiple Raspberry Pi devices on your network.
 This is important for headless IP discovery.

+    Change the hostname in */etc/hostname*, and if */etc/hostname* is changed, the local hostname in */etc/hosts* must also be changed to match.

   - Unmount the */media/chuck/boot* and */media/chuck/rootfs* directories
     before removing the SD card.
 Use either the **umount** command or a file manager program.

   - The **ssh** file is always deleted from the **/boot** directory.
     You will need to manually create the **ssh** file in the */boot* directory with another computer every time you need SSH access unless